3toyo3/ec551p1/readme.md

 There are also two demo blif files.
 The bool.blif was arbitarily generated and checked by hand.
 The adder.blif comes from blif documentations. [^1]

-## About
-This program takes a blif file, and based on user commands can:
-1. Output the canonical function (POS/SOP)
-2. Output the inverse canonical function (POS/SOP)
-3. Minimize the function and output the resulting function and how many terms saved (POS/SOP)
-4. Print the # of prime implicants, essential prime implicants, onset maxterms and onset minterms
-5. Output a graphical Kmap and tabular method representation

-A few limitations of this program is that it doesn't recognize blif syntax outside of: names, model, input, outputs.
-It also can't work with functions that have more than four inputs.

 ## How to read the code
 The code is seperated into two modules simply due to time/collaboration reasons